rsahlin/graphics-by-opengl/README.md

 - I solved by adding an empty project.properties file in the Android project root, chosing 'Properties-Android' and selecting a valid SDK.

 Maven - update project,or clean build to get rid of any trailing errors.

+Gradle - to publish as maven local, perform task for each module: graphics-by-opengl-j2se>gradle publishToMavenLocal graphics-by-påengl-android>gradle publishToMavenLocal